myPhysicsLab Documentation

 Run the simulation as long as you want.
 Click the “stop” button (or use a script to automatically stop at a certain time).
 You will see output like this:

-You can then select the numeric text, copy and paste to a spreadsheet or text file.
-For example I was able to generate this graph from the Double Pendulum with a simple Python program.
+Select the numeric text, copy and paste to a spreadsheet or text file.
+For example, here is a graph generated from the Double Pendulum with a simple Python program.

 Change Time Interval for Printing

-If you want to print less data, you can modify the script to use a time interval.
+To print less data, modify the script to use a time interval.
 The lastPrint variable remembers when we last printed data.

 var angle1 = sim.getVarsList().getVariable('ANGLE_1');